Rules for the use of the library

 Borrowing rights

-To be entitled to borrow material, give your name, date of birth, address and telephone number, and show your ID card containing your photo and personal identity code.
+To be entitled to borrow material, give your name, address, telephone number, email address and date of birth, and show your ID card containing your photo and personal identity code.
 When you are granted borrowing rights, you agree to be bound by the library rules.

 Changes in personal details

-You must immediately inform the library of any changes in your address, email address and name.
+You must immediately inform the library of any changes in your name and contact details.

 Borrow and return

-You can borrow material from our library staff by proving your identity.
-The material can be borrowed for 3–28 days, depending on the material.
+You can borrow material from our library staff only.
+You must prove your identity when borrowing.
+The material can be borrowed for 14–28 days, depending on the material.
 If the book has a lot of reservations, the borrowing period will be shorter.
-You can see the borrowing status in our book database.

 You cannot borrow magazines, newspapers, handbooks, reference books, or dictionaries.